robriks/nouns-wave-protocol/README.md

 <div align="center">

-# PropLot Protocol
+# Wave Protocol

 </div>

-PropLot Protocol is a decentralized system built on top of the Nouns Governance ecosystem to noncustodially and permissionlessly democratize access to the Nouns sphere and lower the barrier of entry so that anyone with a worthy Nouns governance idea may participate and make a difference.
+Wave Protocol is a decentralized system built on top of the Nouns Governance ecosystem to noncustodially and permissionlessly democratize access to the Nouns sphere and lower the barrier of entry so that anyone with a worthy Nouns governance idea may participate and make a difference.

 ## Table of Contents
 - [Why Extend Nouns Governance?](#why-extend-nouns-governance)